The author begins with these three production abstractions...

 The Big Myth (2023) Naomi Oreskes subtitled: How American Business Taught Us to Loathe Government and Love the Free Market

-Prairie books; and tune into the General Electric-sponsored TV show that beamed free-market doctrine to millions and launched
+House on the Prairie books; and tune into the General Electric-sponsored TV show that beamed free-market doctrine to millions and launched Ronald Reagan's political

 From Anti-Government to Anti-Science: Why Conservatives Have Turned Against Science